pivotal/docs-tap/scst-scan/offline-airgap.hbs.md

-# Using Grype in offline and air-gapped environments
+# Using Grype in offline and air-gapped environments for Supply Chain Security Tools - Scan

 <!-- The below partial is in the docs-tap/partials directory -->